suketk/suketk.com/_posts/2022-06-16-plant-seeds.md

 date:   2022-06-16 12:00:00 -0500
 description: Make time work for you.
 ---
-{% include note.html note="This is part of a series where I <a href=\"quantity-is-quality\">publish a post every week in order to improve my writing</a>.
-Disclaimer: It may be raw.
+{% include note.html note="This is part of a series where I <a href=\"quantity-is-quality\">publish a post every week in order to exercise my writing muscle</a>.
 I welcome any feedback!" %}

 Anything worth doing takes time.
 More specifically, it requires two different kinds of time - immersive time and process time.